nomeata/gipeda/README.md

         git clone  --bare git://git.haskell.org/ghc.git repository

- * Download a bunch of JavaScript libraries by runing `./install-jslibs.sh`.
+ * Download a bunch of JavaScript libraries by running `./install-jslibs.sh`.

 Gipeda does not work without at least some logs, so lets add them.